Chowder (TV series)

 Chowder is an American animated surreal comedy television series created by C. H. Greenblatt for Cartoon Network.
 It premiered on November 2, 2007, and ended on August 7, 2010, after three seasons with a total of 49 episodes.

 The series follows an aspiring young boy named Chowder and his day-to-day adventures as an apprentice in Chef Mung Daal's catering company.
 Although he means well, Chowder often finds himself in predicaments due to his perpetual appetite and his nature as a scatterbrain.
-Chowder's guidance in his goal to become a master chef is influenced by Mung's wife, Truffles; Mung's assistant Shnitzel; Mung's rival Ms. Endive; her apprentice Panini, who has a perpetual crush on Chowder; as well as other side characters.
+Chowder's guidance in his goal to become a master chef is influenced by Mung's wife, Truffles; Mung's assistant Shnitzel; Mung's rival Endive; her apprentice Panini, who has a perpetual crush on Chowder; as well as other side characters.

 The show had one win and two nominations at the Primetime Emmy Awards as well as six nominations at the Annie Awards.

 Premise

-Chowder as seen in a cameo in Teen Titans Go!

 The series revolves around the titular Chowder, who works as an apprentice to chef Mung Daal at his catering company.
 Though he is lighthearted and carefree, Chowder's actions habitually land him in circumstances beyond his control, partly due to his large appetite and absent-mindedness.
-Mung and his wife Truffles, Mung's rock monster employee Schnitzel, and Chowder's gaseous pet Kimchi all try to aid Chowder in his ambitions to become a great chef, but frequently find themselves undermined by the calamitous antics that ensue.
+Mung and his wife Truffles, Mung's rock monster employee Shnitzel, and Chowder's gaseous pet Kimchi all try to aid Chowder in his ambitions to become a great chef, but frequently find themselves undermined by the calamitous antics that ensue.
 Chowder is also undermined by Panini, a girl who has an unrequited love for Chowder, going so far as to say that he is her boyfriend despite the pair not actually dating.